linkml/linkml/docs/howtos/collaborative-development.md

 ### Establish Project Governance

-(adapted from O3 principles and TisLab guide)
+(adapted from [O3 guidelines](https://osf.io/vuzt3/)) and TisLab guide)

 Clear governance defines roles, responsibilities, and behavior expectations in a project.
 Establishing codes of conduct, standard operating procedures, and guidelines for administration and contribution roles is vital.
 Governance should evolve over time to meet the project's needs.

 You may wish to use an existing governance model or community documents as a starting point for your project: